bertiebertolo/Auto_BLASTp/README.md

 ### **Step 1: Prepare Input Data**
 1. **Input File Format**:
-   - The input files must be in **Excel** format.
-CSV files can also be used, but the Pandas `read_excel` function in the code must be adjusted to `read_csv` accordingly.
+   - You can manually paste the data in the excel "Gene_data.xlsx" file directly or alternatively upload your own Excel File (note make sure to change the file name in the code).
-   - Update the file name in the code to match your input file.
-In this example, we used `Dros_gene_names_full.xlsx`.
+   - CSV files can also be used but the read function in the code needs to be adjusted.
-   - Each Excel file should contain gene-specific data, formatted as follows:
+   - The Excel file should contain gene-specific data, formatted as follows:

      | Gene Name       | Gene ID | Species       |
      |------------------|---------|---------------|